kashish-alt0786/Indo-Korean-Diabetes-Meal-AI/README.md

 ---

-# 📊 Healthcare Application

-NutriGuard AI explores the intersection of:

-- Artificial Intelligence
-- Biomedical Informatics
-- Nutrition Science
-- Preventive Healthcare

-The project aims to demonstrate how AI can assist users in making informed dietary decisions.
+# 🎯 Project Motivation

+With the increasing use of AI in healthcare, I wanted to explore how machine learning and nutrition data can be combined to support healthier decision-making.

+NutriGuard AI is a learning project that demonstrates how AI can be applied to a real-world healthcare problem: diabetes nutrition awareness.

 ---

+# 🔮 Future Improvements

+Possible future additions:

+- Food image recognition using AI
+- Larger food nutrition database
+- More personalized recommendations
+- Integration with health tracking data

+---

 # ⚕️ Medical Disclaimer

-NutriGuard AI provides educational nutritional insights only.
+NutriGuard AI provides educational nutrition insights only.

-It is not a replacement for professional medical diagnosis, treatment, or advice.
+It is not a replacement for professional medical advice, diagnosis, or treatment.

-Users should consult healthcare professionals for medical decisions.

 ---